 If the different styles of yoga are layers, Hatha yoga is the base.
 The meditative, stress-busting practice hones in on many of the basic yoga postures, making it a perfect introduction for beginners and experienced yogis alike.

 Here's everything you need to know about the benefits of Hatha yoga, what to expect and how to get started.

 What Is Hatha Yoga?

-Hatha yoga also allows practitioners to discover something deeper within themselves by creating balance and uniting opposites not only in their physical practice but also in their hearts and minds.
+The practice also allows yogis to discover something deeper within themselves by creating balance and uniting opposites not only in their physical practice but also in their hearts and minds, Candy Glover, a yoga instructor based in Oxon Hill, Maryland, tells LIVESTRONG.com.

-"The beauty of Hatha is that through the eight limbs of yoga, each individual is receiving their very own unique remedy to something they are needing in their own life at that time," Candy Glover, a yoga instructor based in Oxon Hill, Maryland, tells LIVESTRONG.com.
+"The beauty of Hatha is that through the eight limbs of yoga, each individual receives their very own unique remedy to something they are needing in their own life at that time," she says.

 - Yama (restraint)